LEI RBI

 LEI code RBI

-GLEIS ensures straight forward, unambiguous identification of participants in financial transactions.
+GLEIS ensures the straightforward, unambiguous identification of participants in financial transactions.
 The basis of GLEIS is ISO 17442, developed by the International Organization for Standardization (ISO).
 This standard defines the details of clear legal recognition (LEI) in identifying the relevant legal identities taking part in a financial transaction.

-The LEI is authorized by a number of EU directives such as EMIR , MiFIR & MIFID II & SFTR.
-The US has similar requirements such as the Dodd Frank Act, the OFR, the Federal Reserve and the Securities & Exchange commission (SEC).
+The LEI is authorized by several EU directives such as EMIR, MiFIR & MIFID II & SFTR.
+The US has similar requirements, such as the Dodd-Frank Act, the OFR, the Federal Reserve, and the Securities & Exchange Commission (SEC).

 LEI will be assigned on application from the legal entity and after due validation of data.